MicrosoftDocs/partner-center-pr.pt-br/partner-center/announcements/2020-april.md

 - Gerenciamento de riscos para informações privilegiadas do Microsoft 365 A5
 - Descoberta eletrônica e auditoria do Microsoft 365 A5

-Consulte as seguintes IDs de oferta na lista de preços:
+Veja as seguintes IDs de oferta na lista de preços:

 - Governança e proteção de informações do Microsoft 365 A5 para docentes | 0514821c-f7d8-41fc-8c94-59e59d3d6034
 - Governança e proteção de informações do Microsoft 365 A5 para alunos | a91941ff-79a2-4476-a064-c5a6922e0bbd